SESYNC-ci/sqlite-lesson/README.md

 ## Instructor Notes

-This lesson is similar to Introduction to Databases but does not use a postgres database connection.
+This lesson is similar to Introduction to Databases but uses SQLite instead of PostgreSQL.

 ## Cyberhelp @SESYNC